Metaswitch/clearwater-readthedocs/Creating a deployment with Chef.md

 * `--subscribers NUM` - Auto-scale the deployment to handle `NUM` subscribers.
   - Due to a known limitation of the install process, Ellis will allocate 1000 numbers regardless of this value.
   - To bulk provision subscribers (without using Ellis), follow [these instructions](https://github.com/Metaswitch/crest/blob/master/src/metaswitch/crest/tools/sstable_provisioning/README.md)

-## Enabling Rf Billing

-If you have decided to enable Rf billing on your deployment, you will need to modify the `/etc/clearwater/config` file on your Bono node to contain the following line:

-    cdf_address=<CDF DIAMETER Identity>

-Once you have done this, run the following command to cause Bono to pick up the changes.

-    sudo monit restart bono

 ## Next steps